Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: The Proposed Method

-In principle, any deep architecture can be formulated by directed cyclic graphs, where the edges and the nodes of the graph correspond to the connections and operations of the deep architecture.
-Motivated by this, in this work, we propose a combination genetic encoding method based on real numbers elaborately for ENAS in terms of its graph representation, which is composed of two parts.
-The first is the representation of the edges which is composed of the upper triangular matrix, where ``1" represents an edge.
-The second is composed of a string of real numbers $\left\lbrace 0,1,\ldots,L \right\rbrace$, where $L+1$ is the number of operation types of one node.
-For the sake of clarity, we explain the above using CNN as an example.
-As shown in Fig.~\ref{nasbench101}, the network architecture contains seven nodes (in, out, and five internal nodes) and nine edges, where each internal node represents one of the three operations (3$\times$3 convolution,1$\times$1 convolution, and 3$\times$3 maxpool, i.e., $L=2$).
-Since the architecture is a directed acyclic graph, the elements of the 7$\times$7 upper triangular adjacency matrix composed of 7 points describe the network connections.
-As a result, there are 21 possible edges, which correspond to the length of the first encoding part.
-Similarly, the number 5 of the internal nodes corresponds to the length of the second encoding part, and the number of operations minus one corresponds to $L$.
+In principle, any deep architecture can be formulated by directed cyclic graphs, where the nodes and edges of the graph correspond to the basic layers (or neuron operations) and connections between the layers.
+Motivated by this, we develop a combination genetic encoding method based on integers elaborately for ENAS in terms of its graph representation, which is composed of two parts.
+The first is the representation of the edges, which is composed of the upper triangular matrix, where ``1" represents an edge.
+The second comprises a string of integers $\left\lbrace 0,1,\ldots,L \right\rbrace$, where $L+1$ is the number of operation types of one layer.
+For clarity, we explain the method by using CNN as an example.
+As shown in Fig.~\ref{nasbench101}, the CNN architecture contains seven nodes (in, out, and five internal nodes) and nine edges, where each internal node represents one of the three operations (3$\times$3 convolution, 1$\times$1 convolution, and 3$\times$3 maxpool, i.e., $L=2$).
+Since the architecture is a directed cyclic graph, the elements of the 7$\times$7 upper triangular adjacency matrix describe the network connections.
+As a result, 21 bits can be used to represent the possible edges, which correspond to the encoding length of the first part.
+Similarly, the number of inter-nodes (i.e., the number is five in the example) corresponds to the length of the second encoding part.